mark003-dev/Testrepo/README.md

 # Testrepo
-Creating test repo for demo use.
+Used in May 2025 for summer semester.